Friends of Peter G.: Plot

 When Brian and Peter decide to go and see The Sound of Music together, Peter sneaks in liquor, and the two become extremely intoxicated and disruptive, resulting in Joe being called upon to arrest them.
 In court, the two are ordered to attend Alcoholics Anonymous meetings for thirty days, much to their dismay.
 At the first meeting at the community center, Peter is told that alcohol is a bad part of his life, with Brian being reluctant to give up drinking.
 Realizing that the people in Alcoholics Anonymous have nowhere to drink without being judged, Brian and Peter decide to bring several cases of beer to their next meeting.
 Joe is once again called upon due to a noise complaint, causing everyone to transform the center into a church and spring into a large musical number ("Mr. Booze") in order to trick Joe into leaving.

 Afterwards, Peter decides to drive home drunk, and ends up crashing into a tree, killing him instantly.
 Death arrives, and Peter's soul exits his body.
 Death decides to give Peter a second chance, and takes Peter into the future, where he sees what will result from his continued excessive drinking: an abusive, drunken and filthy man who tortures his family with cigar burns (which Stewie enjoys) and has sex with his boss Angela while at work.
 After seeing this, Peter wishes that he had never touched a drop of alcohol in his life, so Death also shows Peter what his life would be like without alcohol: he is extremely cheerful, has a different voice and drinks milk with uptight friends at the Drunken Clam, and he also does not know Joe or Quagmire, but instead looks at them as noisy and uncouth.
 Peter does not like this version of himself either.
-Death explains to Peter that he doesn't need to give up alcohol altogether, but to drink responsibly, and persuades him that he can live his life without being totally dependent on alcohol.
+Death explains to Peter that he does not need to give up alcohol altogether, but to drink responsibly, and persuades him that he can live his life without being totally dependent on alcohol.
 Peter agrees to try, and is resurrected.

 Afterwards, whenever Peter buys a 6-pack of beer, he takes three cans and throws them in the garbage, thus allowing him to drink in moderation, much to Lois' delight.
 The episode ends at a landfill site, where the seagulls become extremely intoxicated from drinking the beer that Peter threw away.